FaceND/Scroll_Button/README.md

 ## Features

 - Button appears when you scroll back on the chart and disappears when you are at the most recent bar.
-- Click the button to instantly scroll the chart to the most recent data.
+- Click the button to instantly scroll the chart to the most recent bar.
 - Place the button on the chart where it is easily accessible.
 - Helps traders focus on the latest market developments and make timely decisions.

 ## Installation

-1. Download the Script: Download the Scroll_To_Recent.mq5 file from this repository.
+1. Download the Script: Download the Scroll Button.mq5 file from this repository.
 2. Open MetaTrader 5
    - Launch MetaTrader 5.
    - Go to `File` -> `Open Data Folder`.
 3. Place the Script
    - Navigate to `MQL5` -> `Indicators`.
-   - Copy the `Button Scroll.mq5` file into the Indicators folder.
+   - Copy the `Scroll Button.mq5` file into the Indicators folder.
 4. Refresh MetaTrader 5
    - Restart MetaTrader 5 or right-click in the Navigator window and select Refresh.